-Students in CMS magnet programs are expected to fulfill minimum course requirements related to the magnet theme in order to maintain active status as a magnet student and continue to the next grade level within the magnet program (CMS Board Policy regulation JCA-R).
+Students in CMS magnet programs are expected to fulfill minimum course requirements related to the magnet theme in order to maintain active status as a magnet student and continue to the next grade level within the magnet program (CMS Regulation JCA-R).
 Course requirements listed below are used in maintaining magnet program eligibility for students.